XHLEIK/Placement-Related-Guidance/README.md

 *"Success is not final, failure is not fatal: it is the courage to continue that counts."*

+**📊 Repository Stats:**
+- 5 Core Subjects | PDF Format | Offline Access ✅
+- Perfect for Campus Placements & Job Interviews 🎯

 Made with ❤️ for students and job seekers

+**⭐ Star this repo if it helped you ace your interviews! ⭐**

 </div>